jkirsteins/simple-account-api-demo/README.md

         - out of scope.
 This API only reacts to events, so whichever system interacts with it, can also generate the notifications
     - detailed auditing is important, so allow for that
         - just a dummy interface, as it is out-of-scope, and detailed requirements would probably come from the legal department
+    - accounts and transfer requests probably need some type of nonce value (so that we don't accidentally create two requests simultaneously, that could affect each others' balances)
+    - a mechanism for splitting the output of a transfer (e.g. add a transfer fee)
+        - keep the responsibility of determining this outside of this project
 - conclusions:
+    - what of different values? must go through some kind of conversion
+        - prohibited for now
     - same user or other users can submit information required to approve the transaction
     - accounts have two balances (actual, and available)
     - transactions need to have ways to be flagged (maybe not on the transaction object, but invoke another API which decides who and when to notify)